MicrosoftDocs/learn/learn-pr/azure/defender-iot-plan-deployment/includes/2-describe-process-to-deploy.md

     Based on the list of traffic, monitored devices, and subnets, make a list of the OT sensors needed and where to place them in your network.

-- **Traffic mirroring methods**: What and where are all the switch port types used in your organization and what connector media do you need?
+- **Traffic mirroring methods**: What and where are all the switch port types used in your organization?
 How should you deal with unmanaged switches?
-Is there rack space for a collector?
 Do you use broadcast or multicast messaging?
 Which traffic mirroring method best fits your switch port types?

     Choose a traffic mirroring method for each OT sensor, such as a SPAN port or TAP.

 - **Appliances**: Given the OT sensors needed, what appliances profiles are needed?
 What preconfigured appliances and what ancillary hardware do you need?
-Prepare a deployment workstation and any hardware or virtual machines needed.
+Prepare a deployment workstation and any hardware or virtual machines for your deployment.

     Order any preconfigured appliances and hardware that you intend to use.